Maar2048/portfolio/README.md

 ## About me
-My name is Marcin and I am a software tester.
-This year I graduated from IT technical school and I completed the manual tester course.
+My name is Marcin and I am passionate about all things IT.
+On a daily basis, I ensure that everything runs like clockwork - resolving hardware and software issues so that users can achieve their goals without interruptions.
+My experience in software testing allows me to spot small details that could affect everyday work.

-In my free time I like to read a good book or play video games.
+In my free time, I like to expand my competences or play a good video game 😀

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/marcin-szyma%C5%84ski-qa/)